Truth, Dare, Kiss or Promise

-Truth, Dare, Kiss or Promise is a series of books written for teenagers by Cathy Hopkins.
-The characters later cross-over and meet the characters of her other popular book series Mates,Dates.
+Truth, Dare, Kiss or Promise is a series of books written for teenagers by English author Cathy Hopkins.
+The characters later cross-over and meet the characters of her other popular book series Mates, Dates.

 The Truth, Dare, Kiss or Promise series is based upon five best friends who go through problems and new experiences together adding a twist of their favorite game Truth, Dare, Kiss or Promise.
 Each book is from one of the friends' perspectives, showing exactly how each deals with the dilemmas they face.